 Vertex Pharmaceuticals is conducting the pivotal phase 3 portion of a phase 1/2/3 study of zimislecel (formerly VX-880) in those with type 1 diabetes who have had severe hypoglycemic events.
 Hypoglycemia is a potentially life-threatening low-blood-sugar condition.

 Zimislecel is an investigational allogeneic, or donor, stem cell-derived islet cell therapy that is delivered by an infusion into the liver portal vein.
 The therapy aims to replace the insulin-producing cells that have been destroyed in people with type 1 diabetes.
-It is expected that patients will require anti-rejection medication to prevent the islet cells from being rejected
+It is expected that patients will require anti-rejection medication to prevent the islet cells from being rejected.

 Vertex expects to complete enrollment and dosing of about 50 patients in 2025, with regulatory submissions to the FDA, the European Medicines Agency and the UK Medicines and Healthcare Products Agency expected in 2026.

 The single-arm, open-label trial of zimislecel is enrolling adults 18 years of age to 65 years of age in 25 locations worldwide who have not previously had an islet cell transplant, an organ transplant or cell therapy.
-The trial will assess patients at one year after insulin dependence for the proportion of those who are still insulin independent and who have not had hypoglycemic events.
+The trial will assess patients at one year after insulin independence for the proportion of those who are still insulin independent and who have not had hypoglycemic events.
 The safety and tolerability for up to five years will be monitored.

 Type 1 diabetes is an autoimmune disease where the immune system destroys insulin-producing beta cells in pancreatic islets.
 Insulin deficiency results in hyperglycemia and can lead to acute life-threatening complications such as diabetic ketoacidosis.
 Patients rely on insulin and careful monitoring of blood glucose levels.